Engineering — 6 min

 Of course, if you’re hiring a lot of contractors from multiple locations (or plan to), all of these obligations can quickly become overwhelming.
 That’s why it’s a good idea to work with a trusted, experienced global HR provider like Remote, which can handle all the heavy legal lifting for you.

-When you onboard new contractors through Remote, they’ll automatically be asked to fill out the correct form, wherever they are based.
+When you onboard new contractors through Remote, they’ll automatically be asked to fill out the correct form wherever they are based.

-Again, Remote can help ensure that you stay within the lines at all times.
-Our payroll experts will let you know what exactly needs to be done and when, no matter where your contractors are based.
+Our expert payroll team lets you know what exactly needs to be done and when — no matter where your contractors are based.

-There are a wealth of benefits to properly onboarding a new contractor, especially if they’re going to be working with your company on a long-term basis.
-But a thorough onboarding process will also make payroll a lot easier further down the road.
+There are a wealth of benefits to properly onboarding a new contractor, especially if they’re working with your company on a long-term basis.

-It allows you the opportunity to collect relevant payment information, establish and execute any legal requirements, and answer any questions your contractor might have.
+A thorough onboarding process also makes payroll easier further down the road.
+It allows you to collect relevant payment information, establish and execute any legal requirements, and answer any questions your contractor might have.

 One of the most important elements of seamless contractor payroll is the method of payment.

 If you want to have a good relationship with your contractors, you need to pay them correctly and promptly.
-You should also be able to pay them in their desired currency, although if a contractor requests to be paid in a non-local salary (i.e. an Indonesian contractor requests US dollars), you need to check that this is allowed.
+You should also be able to pay them in their desired currency, although if a contractor requests to be paid in a non-local salary (e.g., an Indonesian contractor requests US dollars), you need to check that this is allowed.

 By agreeing on a budget, you’ll know exactly how much wiggle room you have to hire independent contractors — and at what rates.

-It’s highly advisable to regularly review your contractor payments, for benchmarking, accounting purposes, and — perhaps most importantly — to monitor compliance.
-For instance, in some countries, frequent monthly payments of the same amount can potentially trigger misclassification risk.
+Auditing these payments helps with benchmarking, accounting purposes, and to monitor compliance.
+In some countries, frequent monthly payments of the same amount can potentially trigger misclassification risk.

 Quickly and easily convert long-term contractors to employees